forta-network/forta-bot-workshop/activity-3-flash-loan-with-losses/README.md

 # Exercise 3: Bot that detects a Flash Loan resulting in losses

+On Feb 04, 2021, there was a complicated [attack on a Yearn Dai Vault](https://github.com/yearn/yearn-security/blob/master/disclosures/2021-02-04.md).

-In this activity, we'll create a bot that detects when a transaction includes a flash loan AND results in losses for a vault protocol.
-For this example, we'll use the Yearn Dai Vault as the vault to monitor.
+In this activity, we'll create a bot that detects when a transaction includes a flash loan AND results in losses for the Yearn Dai Vault.

 ## Overview
 - [1.
 Setup Environment](#1-setup-environment)